mattdef/MicroUI.jl/README.md

 Add more docstrings on public functions and usage examples.

 **6. Tests**
-Cover more cases: keyboard navigation, lost focus, clipping edge cases, etc.
+Cover more cases: keyboard navigation, lost focus, etc.

 **7. Renderer API**
 The renderer API is minimalist.